Lok Sabha adjourned till 2 pm amidst oppn protests over GST, price rise | Headlines

 "You carry rules book but don't follow rules.
 The rules prohibit carrying placards here but you are carrying them.
 You raise farmers' issues outside the House but not inside.

 "You raise the issue of price rise outside the House but not inside.
-In the last session, you did not participate in the debate on pricerisese.
+In the last session, you did not participate in the debate on price rises.
 This is not good," Birla said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)